 Encourage your children to eat salad and vegetables for lunch and dinner.
 This will give a range of nutrients needed for good health and help them meet their recommended daily serves.

-Physical activity is a very important part of a healthy lifestyle for the whole family.
-Exercise not only helps to maintain a healthy weight, but it can be fun and make your child feel good!
-Exercise helps our children’s bodies in many ways including:
+Physical activity is very important for a healthy lifestyle.
+Exercise helps to maintain a healthy weight, and will make your child feel good!
+Exercise is important as it:

-- Keeping your child’s bones, heart and lungs strong and healthy
+- Keeps your child’s bones, heart and lungs strong and healthy

-- Taking your child’s mind off eating whilst being fun at the same time
+- Taking your child’s mind off eating while they are busy doing something fun.

-- Children to participate in at least one hour of physical activity per day
+- One hour of physical activity per day.

-- Children to spend no more than two hours using electronic media (eg. TV, computer, video games)
+- Less than two hours of screen time (e.g. TV, computer, video games)

-Physical activity can be lifestyle activities incidental exercise or ‘organised’ exercise.
+Physical activity can be incidental exercise or ‘organised’ exercise.
 Both forms of exercise promote a healthy weight; however, ‘lifestyle’ exercise is usually easier to stick to longer term.